junxit/us-congress-bills-111/metadata.md

 - 2009-02-03 — Introduced in House
 - 2009-02-03 — Introduced in House
 - 2009-02-03 — Referred to the House Committee on the Judiciary.
+- 2009-03-16 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2009-03-31 — Considered under suspension of the rules. (consideration: CR H4214-4215)
+- 2009-03-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+838.
+- 2009-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-31 — Ms. Jackson-Lee moved to suspend the rules and pass the bill, as amended.
+- 2009-03-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4214)
+- 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4214)